SuSonicTH/jbdao/README.md

 ## todo

 * automatically convert primitive to object types for members if non-nullable (needs refactor in resultSetGenerator)
-* update checks nr of updated rows and throws if zero
 * implement from/to csv (inkl. read csv file as list and write list as csv file)
 * implement persist that inserts or updates
 * Enums as members (& enum generation)